 Portrait of Bentley

-Back to overviewBentley Motors can look back on a rich history but also has a clear road map for the future: Bentley aims to become a fully electric luxury car brand by 2035.
+Back to overviewBentley Motors can look back on a rich history but also has a clear road map for the future: with Bentley aiming to become a fully electric luxury car brand.
 The British company, based in Crewe, United Kingdom, has been part of Volkswagen AG since 1998 and part of the Audi Group since January 2022.

 Bentley stands for customized luxury, perfect craftsmanship, and powerful performance.
 Since 1919, the brand has been manufacturing unmistakable icons in England.
 In addition to Ducati and Lamborghini, Bentley Motors is part of the Brand Group Progressive.
 Audi took over the steering function for Bentley on March 1, 2021.